Are You Guaranteed Alimony after Divorce in Illinois?

 These statistics have revealed an important fact about alimony and its place in today’s post-divorce world: It seems the majority of alimony recipients continue to be women, but most of those women are actively involved in the workforce during the time of the marriage or become employed following the divorce.
 As a result, states all throughout the country have been taking these factors into consideration when determining maintenance awards in court rulings.

 Is Spousal Maintenance a Sure Thing?

 In general, the answer to this question is no, and here is why: The state takes a number of factors into consideration when deciding whether or not to award alimony.
 When touching on the subject of entitlement to maintenance, The Illinois Marriage and Dissolution of Marriage Act states that it is up to the court to determine whether alimony should be awarded or not following the consideration of all factors they deem relevant.
 These factors can include everything from the needs of each party, the present and future earning capacity of each party, and the standard of living that was established during the marriage.

 When it comes to the law, alimony rulings always come down to your specific circumstances; not every case is black and white, which is why you cannot automatically expect to receive spousal maintenance upon divorce.
 Many judges today recognize that women have just as many opportunities to work and make a living as men do and that many existing familial conventions no longer apply to households today.

 Contact Our Experienced Spousal Maintenance Attorneys

 Whatever your situation, if you are hoping for an alimony award or have concerns over your eligibility, you need to speak with a qualified Kane County spousal maintenance attorney today.
-Call Shaw Family Law, P.C. at 630-584-5550 for a free consultation.
+Call Shaw Sanders, P.C. at 630-584-5550 for a free consultation.